ademibowale/Covid-19-tracker/README.md

 # covid-19-tracker

-> This project is a web application the corona virus pandemic showing the world statistics, fetching the data from an API.
+> This project is a web application for the corona virus pandemic showing the world statistics, fetching the data from an API.

 ## Built With